chrisjpowers/air-drop/README.md

 [![Build Status](https://secure.travis-ci.org/chrisjpowers/air-drop.png)](http://travis-ci.org/chrisjpowers/air-drop)

-`AirDrop` is a Node.js Connect middleware for compiling, concatenating and minimizing your JS/Coffee source files and delivering them to the browser on-the-fly.
+`AirDrop` is a Node.js Connect middleware for compiling, concatenating and minimizing your JS and CSS source files and delivering them to the browser on-the-fly.
 Personally I think this approach is preferable to using build scripts, file watchers, etc.

 ## Install